QAnon: Origin and spread

-Though QAnon immediately integrated Pizzagate's theory of secret child sex-trafficking rings operated by the elite, it went much further by implying a worldwide cabal and by incorporating elements from various other conspiracies.
+QAnon went further than Pizzagate by implying a worldwide cabal and incorporating elements from other conspiracies.
 One of the earlier rumors QAnon followers spread was that such figures as Hillary Clinton, her daughter Chelsea, and Senator John McCain had already been arrested and indicted, and were wearing ankle monitoring bracelets during their public appearances.
 In the following months, the QAnon community helped spread other rumors such as the "Frazzledrip" theory, which purported the existence of a "snuff" video showing Hillary Clinton and Huma Abedin murdering a child, drinking her blood and taking turns wearing the skin from her face as a mask.

 In November 2017, two 4chan moderators, Paul Furber (also known as "BaruchtheScribe", a South African conspiracy theorist with an interest in U.S. politics) and Coleman Rogers (also known as "Pamphlet Anon"), worked with YouTuber Tracy Diaz to promote QAnon to a wider audience.
 This involved setting up the r/CBTS_Stream subreddit, where subscribers came to talk about QAnon.
 The subreddit was permanently closed in March 2018 due to incitement of violence and posting private information.
 QAnon spread to other social media, including Twitter and YouTube.
 Rogers and his wife, Christina Urso, launched Patriots' Soapbox, a YouTube livestream dedicated to QAnon, which they used to solicit donations.
-U.S. Representative Lauren Boebert was a guest on the channel.

-Also in November 2017, posts by Q moved to 8chan, with Q citing concerns that the 4chan board had been "infiltrated".
+Future U.S. representative Lauren Boebert was a guest on Patriots' Soapbox during her 2020 congressional campaign.
+Posts by Q moved to 8chan, with Q citing concerns that the 4chan board had been "infiltrated".
 Thereafter, Q posted only on 8chan.
 In August 2019, 8chan was shut down after it was connected with the El Paso shooting and other violent incidents.
 Followers of QAnon then moved to Endchan, until 8chan was restored under the name 8kun.